tiarno/reachtim/content/articles/pdfmanip.md

     with open('all.pdf', 'wb') as f:
         all.write(f)

+The first ``addBlankPage`` is to start the PDF with a blank so that the first page is on the right-hand side.
+This is useful when your PDFs are laid out for a two-page (book-like) spread.

+The last ``addBlankPage`` sequence is just to make sure there is an even number of pages in the final PDF.
+This is an optional step of course, but could be important depending on how the final PDF will be used (for example, a print shop will appreciate that your PDFs do not end on an odd page).

 ## Other Operations

-You can crop each page, add javascript, rotate, scale, and transform pages with the ``PyPDF2`` library.
+You can crop each page, add Javascript code, rotate, scale, and transform pages with the ``PyPDF2`` library.
 The documentation covers most uses and the sample code that comes with it shows you how to do each operation.

 show a list of what the samples do.